GetStream/stream-chat-swift/docusaurus/docs/iOS/swiftui/message-components/message-threads.md

 }
 ```

 Note that this method swaps the whole view, including the navigation link.
-This gives you a chance to present the thread in different ways (e.g. push navigation - like the default behaviour, sheet, full screen cover, etc).
+This gives you a chance to present the thread in different ways (for example push navigation - like the default behaviour, sheet, full screen cover, etc).

 ### Changing the Thread Header